mfontanini/cppkafka/README.md

 * _cppkafka_ tries to add minimal overhead over _librdkafka_.
 A very thin wrapper for _librdkafka_ messages is used for consumption so there's virtually no overhead at all.

-**Note**: _cppkafka_ is under development so the API might change through time.
-Once there's an actual release, it should become more stable.

 # It's simple!

-_cppkafka_'s API is simple.
+_cppkafka_'s API is simple to use.
 For example, this code creates a producer that writes a message into some partition:

 ```c++